 - allows you to draw on the resources of two internationally respected graduate programs at a world-renowned university.

 PROCESS AND REQUIREMENTS

 Typically you need to apply and be accepted into both programs.
 However for Fall 2021 only the Annenberg Application is active since Political Science is not accepting new students.
 You could apply to the Annenberg School this year and hopefully apply to Political Science for Fall 2022.

 - Perform well on comprehensive exams for both degrees

 - Single dissertation for the requirements of both doctoral degree programs

 - Current doctoral degree students in either program may apply to the other program for admission

 SOME PUBLICATIONS IN POLITICAL COMMUNICATION BY PENN FACULTY (IN BOLDFACE)

-Diana C. Mutz, Seth K. Goldman, The Obama Effect: How the 2008 Campaign Changed White Racial Attitudes, Russell Sage Foundation, 2014.
+- Diana C. Mutz and Seth K. Goldman.
+The Obama Effect: How the 2008 Campaign Changed White Racial Attitudes.
+Russell Sage Foundation, 2014.